Rigidity of elliptic genera for non-spin manifolds: Introduction

 This paper is structured as follows.
 We give a counterexample to Lemma 1 of \cite{MR1979364} in Section \ref{sec:count-lemma-1}.
 In Section~\ref{sec:solution-problem} we then give a proof of this lemma under the extra assumption that the universal covering is spin.
 With this result we can complete the proof of Theorem~\ref{sec:main}.
 In Section~\ref{sec:equivariant-surgery} we then prove a refined version of Theorem~\ref{sec:introduction-1}.
 Then in Section~\ref{sec:another-example} we give another example which shows that there is also a gap in the proof of Lemma 2 in \cite{MR1979364}.
 This gap is different from the mistake found by Amann and Dessai.

 I would like to thank Manuel Amann and Anand Dessai for discussions on the subject of this paper.
 I would also like to thank Matthias Wink for comments on an earlier version of this paper.
+I thank an anonymous referee for comments which helped to improve the readability of this paper.

 This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics--Geometry--Structure and within CRC 1442 Geometry: Deformations and Rigidity.